-- 1. A Visiting Resident/Clinical Fellow must provide a letter from their current program director that they are currently enrolled and in good standing within an ACGME accredited training program. - 2.
+- 1. A Visiting Resident/Clinical Fellow must provide a letter from their current program director that they are currently enrolled and in good standing within an ACGME (or ACGME-I) accredited training program. - 2.
 Prior to starting the rotation, the applicant must provide proof of professional liability coverage of a minimum of \$1,000,000/\$3,000,000 and health insurance to the GME Office. - 3.
-The applicant must provide documentation that their stipend will be continued by their training program while on the approved rotation. - 4.
-International Medical Graduates must also provide a copy of a valid ECFMG certificate in addition to the requirements stated above.
+The applicant must provide documentation that their stipend from their home institution will be continued by their training program while on the approved rotation at VUMC. - 4.
+International Medical Graduates must provide a copy of a valid ECFMG certificate in addition to the requirements stated above.